percona/percona-server/doc/source/security/encrypting-system-tablespace.rst

 ==================================================================

 |Percona Server| supports system tablespace encryption.
 The InnoDB system
-tablespace may be encrypted with the Master key encryption or may use keyring encryption with ``Advanced Encryption Key Rotation``.
+tablespace may be encrypted with the master key encryption or the keyring encryption with advanced encryption key rotation.

+Keyring encryption is a **tech preview** feature.

 .. seealso::